Slvr-one/TheGarrison/README.md

 </div>

 * Hello there!
-* This is my portfolio git repository where you can browse through a custom app i build from scratch in golang, while self learning the inner working of this amaizing coding experience of a language.
+* This is my portfolio git repository where you can browse through the infrastructure of underling virtualization, provisioned for local / cloude computing and clustering, by Terraform, Ansible, Kubeadm tools & more.

 ## Table of Contents: